Qortal/Brooklyn/mesa 3D driver/docs/meson.rst

 Installation Location
 ^^^^^^^^^^^^^^^^^^^^^

-Meson default to installing :file:`libGL.so` in your system's main :file:`lib/` directory and DRI drivers to a :file:`dri/` subdirectory.
+Meson default to installing libGL.so in your system's main lib/ directory and DRI drivers to a dri/ subdirectory.

 Developers will often want to install Mesa to a testing directory rather than the system library directory.
 This can be done with the --prefix